sahasatvik/Calculator/README.md

 	<x>			=>		 2.0
 	<y>			=>		 1.0
 ```
-A special variable <ans> stores the previous expression.
+A special variable `<ans>` stores the previous expression.
 Thus, the following is valid :
 ```
 	1 * 2 * 3 * 4		=>		24.0
 	<ans> * 5		=>	       120.0
 ```
 ##Functions
-'Calculator' supports the use of some basic functions.
+`Calculator` supports the use of some basic `functions`.
 They can be used with the following syntax :
 ```
 	fnc[ value ]		>	evaluate 'fnc' of 'value'
 ```